Air - NSW overview

 Many substances in the air may impair human health, as well as the health of plants and animals, and reduce visibility.

 Air quality in NSW is generally good by international standards and has been steadily improving over time.
-In 1998, ambient air quality standards and goals for six common pollutants were included in the National Environment Protection (Ambient Air Quality) Measure (Ambient Air Quality NEPM).
-Current and Projected Air Quality in NSW shows that ambient concentrations of carbon monoxide, lead, nitrogen dioxide and sulfur dioxide are all consistently below the respective national standards in most areas.
-However, concentrations of ground-level ozone in urban areas and particulate matter (PM10)), in both rural and urban areas can exceed national standards.
+Current air quality monitoring in NSW shows that ambient concentrations of carbon monoxide, lead, nitrogen dioxide and sulfur dioxide are all consistently below the national air quality standards set in the National Environment Protection (Ambient Air Quality) Measure (Ambient Air Quality NEPM) for these pollutants in most areas.
+However, concentrations of ground-level ozone in urban areas and particulate matter (PM10 and PM2.5), in both rural and urban areas can exceed national standards.